 Triumph TR4

-However, performance was not the whole story.
-The Triumph TR4's handling and ride came in for some criticism from the motoring press.
-Motor was naturally impressed with the performance and found the ride comfortable and predictable on flat smooth surfaces.
-However, they were less than happy with the car's handling on poor road surfaces.
-Motor's overall verdict was that the TR4 might have a wider appeal outside of diehard Triumph enthusiasts if the ride and handling matched the car's performance.
+Performance was not the whole story.
+The motoring press criticised the Triumph TR4's handling and ride.
+Motor liked the performance and they also found the ride comfortable and predictable on flat, smooth surfaces.
+But they were not happy with the car's handling on poor road surfaces.
+Motor's verdict was that the TR4 would only appeal to die-hard Triumph enthusiasts.
+Wider appeal would need improvements to handling.

 Motoring Which?'s testers were even less impressed.
 They found the TR4 'bumpy' even on ordinary roads and overall they thought the car was 'uncomfortable and tiring' to drive.
 In spite of the Triumph's better performance, Motoring Which? had little difficulty in awarding top marks to the MGB when they did their test in 1965.
 On price the MGB was also cheaper: £870 as opposed to £921 for the TR4.